gummikana/gummiblog/2013/2/16/C++ xml serialization.rst

 	};

 That's it.
-That's the way you load and save data from an xml file.
+That's the way you serialize the data.

 code example #2
 ---------------

+Here's how you save and load an object into a file with ceng_xml.

 .. code-block:: c